Skip to content

 const [server, taskid, token] = args

-// Getting the details of the current task being executed
+// Fetching the details of the task currently being executed

 const executionTask: Task = await maestro.getTask(taskid)